-406 Unauthorized access to networked services shall be prevented.
+411 Unauthorized access to networked services shall be prevented.

-- A policy regarding network access management shall be established and documented.
-It details the network architecture, network connections, network access control and other security measures. - Dedicated processes and guidelines for business partner access and interconnections with/to business partners shall be defined and documented.
+- 412 A policy regarding network access management shall be established and documented.
+It details the network architecture, network connections, network access control and other security measures. - 413 Dedicated processes and guidelines for business partner access and interconnections with/to business partners shall be defined and documented.

-- Only devices controlled by developer shall be able to connect to the network. - It shall be ensured that user access to networks and network services can not compromise the security of the network services by: - appropriate interfaces between the organization's network and networks owned by other organizations, and public networks; - appropriate authentication mechanisms for users and equipment; - control of user access to information services.

-- Firewall Syslog messages should be analyzed regularly and actions are taken when necessary. - Where remote access to developers' networks is permitted appropriate authentication methods shall be used to control access by remote users.
-Where confidentiality of sensitive, critical or very critical information is required, remote access to security networks, particularly networks where TOE or its parts or related design information is handled, shall not be possible. - Where confidentiality of restricted information or only integrity is required remote access may be allowed with suitable security measures ensuring integrity and if applicable confidentiality on the same level of network security as in the developer's premises. - Automatic equipment identification should be used as a means to authenticate connections from specific locations and equipment.
+- 414 Only devices controlled by developer shall be able to connect to the network. - 415 It shall be ensured that user access to networks and network services can not compromise the security of the network services by: - appropriate interfaces between the organization's network and networks owned by other organizations, and public networks; - appropriate authentication mechanisms for users and equipment; - control of user access to information services. - 416 Firewall Syslog messages should be analyzed regularly and actions are taken when necessary. - 417 Where remote access to developers' networks is permitted, appropriate authentication methods shall be used to control access by remote users.
+Where confidentiality of critical or very critical information is required, remote access to security networks, particularly networks where TOE or its parts or related design information is handled, shall not be possible. - 418 Where confidentiality of restricted or sensitive2 information or only integrity is required remote access may be allowed with suitable security measures ensuring integrity and if applicable confidentiality on the same level of network security as in the developer's premises, i.e. meeting the requirements of this document. - To ensure the network security level, the developer must approve and keep track of the locations where remote work is performed on sensitive objects and provide the required system to fulfil all the applicable items in table 9.5.8.4.
+Automatic equipment identification should be used as a means to authenticate connections from specific locations and equipment.
 This control should be complemented with other techniques to authenticate the equipment's user.
-Equipment identification shall only be applied in addition to user authentication, not as replacement. - Physical and logical access to diagnostic and configuration ports shall be controlled.
-Ports, services, and similar facilities installed on a computer or network facility which is not specifically required for business functionality should be disabled or removed. - Groups of information systems, information services, or users should be segregated on networks, e.g. in different security zones or network branches. - Where confidentiality and/or integrity are requirements, the following high-level requirements shall apply to all security zones or network branches of all levels. - All interconnections between security zones and network branches shall be planned and controlled by a central authority, involving the Security Manager; - The interconnection of distributed parts of a security zone or network branch shall be encapsulated/protected by the use of secure network techniques, e.g. secure VPN; - Responsibility for the interconnections and for the data processed within the security zones themselves should be segregated to deploy four-eye principle (This means that it shall not be possible for a single person to establish a data channel outbound or inbound). - For shared networks, especially those extending across the organization's boundaries, the capability of users to connect to the network should be restricted, in line with the access control regulations and requirements of the business applications. - The network access rights of users shall be maintained and updated as required by access control regulations. - The connection capability of users can be restricted through network gateways that filter traffic, e.g. by means of pre-defined tables or rules (application layer firewall). - Routing controls shall be implemented for networks to ensure that computer connections and information flows do not breach the access control policy of the business applications.
-Routing controls shall be based on positive source and destination address checking mechanisms.
-Security gateways should utilize at least either
+Equipment identification shall only be applied in addition to user authentication, not as replacement. - 420 Physical and logical access to diagnostic and configuration ports shall be controlled.
+Ports, services, and similar facilities installed on a computer or network facility which is not specifically required for business functionality should be disabled or removed. - 421 Groups of information systems, information services, or users should be segregated on networks, e.g. in different security zones or network branches. - 422 Where confidentiality and/or integrity are requirements, the following high-level requirements shall apply to all security zones or network branches of all levels. - All interconnections between security zones and network branches shall be planned and controlled by a central authority, involving the Security Manager;